staabm/phpstan-todo-by/README.md

 }

-// TODO: php:>8 drop this polyfill as of php8
+// TODO: php:>8 drop this polyfill when php 8.x is required

 ```